paretoman/votekit/tutorial/view.md

 ## Buttons

-The [viewButtons](viewButtons.md) function aggregates button functionality: menu, undo, redo, save, name, add entities.
+The [viewButtons](viewButtons.md) function aggregates buttons for configuring the sim: menu, undo, redo, add entities.

+## Save

+The [save](save.md) function adds buttons to save, name, and load configurations and download data.

 ## Screens